jantman/archautorepo/README.rst

 References
 ==========

+* `my AUR forum thread <https://bbs.archlinux.org/viewtopic.php?pid=1613513>`_
+* Before starting work on this, check out some of the `AUR Helpers <https://wiki.archlinux.org/index.php/AUR_helpers>`_ to see if any of them fit my purposes.
+There are sme tools for trying to automatically update PKGBUILDs from upstream, as well as `aurutils <https://github.com/AladW/aurutils>`_ that includes a build script, a recursive depsolving script, and a script to only build packages that have been updated.
+There's also `pkgbuilder <https://github.com/Kwpolska/pkgbuilder>`_ that's a Python-based AUR helper.
+* Arch has their own build server at `http://pkgbuild.com/ <http://pkgbuild.com/>`_ (docs `on wiki <https://wiki.archlinux.org/index.php/DeveloperWiki:PKGBUILD.com>`_).
+The `Build machines <https://wiki.archlinux.org/index.php/DeveloperWiki:Build_machines>`_ wiki article gives some information about it, and the tools on it - including the comment, "makechrootpkg - PKGBUILD.com uses a modified version of the standard makechrootpkg implementation that adds queueing and integrated architecture selection. ".
+Maybe I can get some information or source code for this stuff?
+There's a comment on the wiki, "If you need access to the build server, please send me an email at ibiru@archlinux.org with [Build Server] in the subject line."
+* `AurJson <https://wiki.archlinux.org/index.php/AurJson>`_ is a JSON HTTP interface to the AUR which includes search functionality, as well as returning information (effectively the PKGBUILD, including version) about a package by name.
+There's also a `python3-aur <http://xyne.archlinux.ca/projects/python3-aur/>`_ package that provides a client for it.
+There's also a similar interface for the official repos `here <https://aur.archlinux.org/rpc.php>`_ with some docs on it `on the wiki <https://wiki.archlinux.org/index.php/Official_repositories_web_interface>`_.
 * can we use one or more of the `AUR Helpers <https://wiki.archlinux.org/index.php/AUR_helpers>`_ to do part of this?
 * The `virtualbox/Vagrant box <https://github.com/jantman/packer-arch-workstation>`_ that I use for testing my archlinux workstation puppet stuff
 * `Dockerfile <http://ebalaskas.gr/wiki/Dockerfile/archlinux/openssh>`_ for Arch with SSH